cebe/yii2-loki-log-target/README.md

                     // yii category
                     'yii\web\HttpException:404' => [
                         // yii level => loki level
-                        '*' => 'info',
+                        // set loki level to false, to drop messages with that category '*' => 'info',
                     ],
                     'yii\web\HttpException:401' => [
                         // yii level => loki level
-                        '*' => 'warning',
+                        // set loki level to false, to drop messages with that category '*' => 'warning',
                     ],
                 ],